Facebook brings biometric unlocking to Messenger on iPhone and iPad

 Facebook is finally bringing biometric unlocking to its Messenger mobile app, beginning today on iPhones and iPads, with Android coming “in the next few months.”

-The launch comes shortly after Facebook confirmed it was testing app-locking for Messenger, functionality that will allow users to share their phones or tablets with friends and family without worrying about sensitive messages.
+The launch comes shortly after Facebook confirmed it was testing app-locking for Messenger, functionality that will allow users to share their phones or tablets with friends and family without worrying about them seeing sensitive messages.
 It also arrives more than a year after Facebook introduced biometric unlocking to WhatsApp, so this has been a long time coming.

 App Lock, as the new feature is called, will be compatible with whatever privacy settings the device itself offers.
 For example, the iPhone 5S to iPhone 8 have fingerprint-based Touch ID, while iPhone X and later devices feature Face ID (though Touch ID returned earlier this year for the budget-friendly iPhone SE).
 App Lock will also be compatible with a standard passcode, meaning you can secure Messenger behind a PIN if your device is set up that way.